Cellulite affects most of us at some point! Let’s be honest, we all have some areas that aren’t as smooth as want them to be.

 Collagen and gelatin come from animal bones, tissues, and organs that aren’t consumed in normal western diets.

-You may have heard about some of the many health benefits related to consuming collagen or gelatin on a normal basis.
+You may have heard about some of the many health benefits related to consuming collagen, gelatin on a normal basis or using a collagen moisturizer.
 It can reduce wrinkles, support healthy nails, improve the gut, and hair; can help your joints; tighten loose skin; improve digestion, and it is also scientifically proven to help improve the appearance of cellulite by building healthier connective tissues.

 I simply add a scoop of Collagen Peptides to my morning coffee every day.